JanCraymer/FS22_DriveLever/README.md

 The mod allows to configure a joystick as a driving stick similar to the ones modern tractors use for acceleration/deceleration instead of a pedal.

+Download can be found on the [relases page](https://github.com/JanCraymer/FS22_drivingStick/releases).

 ## How does it Work?

 This mod script uses the games built-in cruise control functionallity and makes it precisely controllable by a joystick.
 The following features are currently implemented: